caochao39/tarerobotics/docs/source/quick_start_guide.rst

 |

 The joystick controller dongle may not be recognized correctly after the vehicle is powered on. **Please unplug and re-plug in the joystick controller dongle once after powering on the vehicle for it to be recognized correctly.
-Once recognized correctly, the top 2 and bottom 2 status LEDs on the joystick controller should be on (press the center button on the joystick controller to turn it on).**
+Once recognized correctly, the top two and bottom two status LEDs on the joystick controller should be on (press the center button on the joystick controller to turn it on).**

 .. image:: ./images/image38.jpg
     :width: 50%